Arcot Mission

 The Arcot Mission of the Reformed Church in America was located in Arcot, Tamil Nadu, India.
-The mission was founded by the Scudder family including John Scudder Sr. (1793–1855) in 1851 in order to provide medical help and to proclaim love Christ through medical service.
-Through to the Indian Independence period, the Arcot mission was known for tis medical care as well as giving good quality education to the oppressed communities in india.
+The mission was founded by the Scudder family including John Scudder Sr. (1793–1855) in 1851 in order to practice Christian charity by providing medical services.
+Through to the Indian Independence period, the Arcot mission was known for its medical care as well as giving good quality education to the oppressed communities in India.

 Background

-In 1819, John and Harriet Scudder arrived in India to start missionaries.
+In 1819, John and Harriet Scudder arrived in India to start a missionary post there.
 Many years later in April 1846, the Scudders were asked to go to work at the newly established Madura Mission of the American Board.
 At the time, there was a cholera epidemic and the Scudders were the only physicians available.
-This began the start of the Arcot Mission of the Reformed Church.
-In 1851, the Arcot mission was approved for establishment and then it was only organized in 1853.
+Their work was the start of the Arcot Mission of the Reformed Church.
+In 1851, the Arcot mission was approved for establishment and it was organized in 1853.
 From 1853 until 1857 the mission was administered by the ABCFM.
-Henry Martyn Scudder the eldest son of the Scudders, was the person who established the mission along with two of his brothers.
-Him, along with his wife moved to the North Arcot District and started a dispensary to both help the people and also to win their favor.
-The mission was a test to see missionaries can be run and started by members of the same family.
+Henry Martyn Scudder, the eldest son of the Scudders, established the mission along with two of his brothers.
+He and his wife moved to the North Arcot District and started a dispensary to both help the people and also to win their favor.
+The mission was a test to see missionary posts could be created and run by members of the same family.
 If it worked or failed, it would set a precedent for other missionaries.